Spinning Babies Class

 I haven't taken a doula training yet, can I come?

 A doula training gives excellent beginning information that will make the Spinning Babies Workshop more valuable to the learner.
+This is not an "Introductory" level workshop.

 I'm a parent, can I come?